Learn how to streamline your translation workflow -

 • you want to try different layout choices

-Where you find master pages?
+Where you find parent pages?

 1. Click on Window > Pages.